 - Slower.
 Since the keys of a membrane keyboard require full compression, the speed is slower and more tiring vs mechanical keyboards.

 - Lifespan.
 Membrane keyboards aren’t as durable or strong as mechanical keyboards, often leading to a shorter lifespan.
 When choosing between a mechanical vs membrane keyboard, always be sure to check the parts list and warranty.

 Choosing a Mechanical vs Membrane Keyboard

 Deciding between a mechanical vs membrane keyboard largely depends on what you’ll be using it for.
 As a good rule of thumb, mechanical keyboards are geared more towards permanent and intensive setups.
 On the other hand, membrane keyboards excel in places that require a simpler and lightweight application.

 - Permanent setups

 That’s right!
 Mechanical keyboards are the choice when considering mechanical vs membrane keyboards for gaming.
 They are hefty, durable and great for hours-long gaming sessions and hardcore use.
 Furthermore, the key rollover and tactility of mechanical keyboards are a must for any serious gamer.

 Finding the Perfect Fit

-If you need more help deciding, be sure to check out our list of the 17 best keyboards of 2018 to help you level your game!
+If you need more help deciding, be sure to check out our list of the best keyboards to help you level your game!